 From Saint Lucia, to Nisse, to hidden almonds, Christmas in Scandinavia is a magical (if complicated) affair…

-Danes now be two episodes into festive television series Julekalender (Advent Calendar), with one episode shown on DR and TV2 each week of December until Christmas Day.
-Different versions of the festive show are shown by each company, though the storylines are normally similar.
-Typically one character tries to ruin Christmas until the others step in last minute to save the day.
+Danes will now be starting to watch the festive television series Julekalender (Advent Calendar), with one episode shown on DR and TV2 each week of December until Christmas Day.
+Different versions of the show are shown by each company, though the storylines are similar.
+Typically, one character tries to ruin Christmas until the others step in last minute to save the day.
 DR and TV2 also produce Advent calendars to accompany the programme, corresponding with the events of each episode.

-Christmas Eve, as in most countries, is when Swedes have their main Christmas feast.
+Christmas Eve is when Swedes have their main Christmas feast.
 Unlike most other countries, however, Swedes eat their Julbord buffet at lunchtime.
 Herring, cold meats (including turkey and julskinka (Christmas ham), meatballs, jellied pigs’ feet and drop i grytan (bread dipped in the juices of the roast turkey) are eaten, then washed down with glögg (mulled wine).
-Christmas Eve is also when presents are exchanged, with Christmas Day reserved primarily for church services and the king’s address to the nation, though more than 50 per cent of the population also tune in to a special episode of Donald Duck: Donald Duck Kalle Anka och hans vänner önskar god jul (Donald Duck and His Friends Wish You a Happy Christmas).
+Christmas Eve is also when presents are exchanged, with Christmas Day reserved for church services and the King’s address to the nation.
+Over 50 per cent of the population tune in to a special episode of Donald Duck: Kalle Anka och hans vänner önskar god jul (Donald Duck and His Friends Wish You a Happy Christmas).

 Many families make straw goats to guard their Christmas trees, and in the city of Gävle a thirteen metre goat is erected to guard the municipal tree, though it’s a target for vandals and since 1966 has only made it to Christmas Day twelve times.